 - Various types of engineering, including transportation, sustainable, geotechnical, and foundation

 Under the mentorship of a faculty member in a research-rich environment, students will be able to receive hands on training in the lab, learn how to conduct research, analyze results/data, and present the results in research symposia or conferences.
-In addition to help with GRE preparation, through regular professional development training Bridge students will learn the soft skills necessary to launch a successful career as a scientist.
+In addition, students will receive professional development training that will provide them with the opportunity to learn the soft skills necessary to launch a successful career as a scientist.

 In the spring of 2014, the Bridge Program was recognized for outstanding contributions in innovative practices from graduate admission to the completion of program by the Council of Historically Black Graduate Schools (CHBGS) and Educational Testing Services (ETS) and was awarded the CHBGS/ETS Award for Excellence and Innovation in Graduate Education.